mshariqazeem/CS-4395/README.md

 Click [here](ngrams.py) to look at Program 1.<br>
 Click [here](language_classification.py) to look at Program 2.<br>
 Click [here](Ngrams_Narrative.pdf) to look at a document discussing ngrams and their uses.

+## Assignment 6 - Web Crawler
+**Description:** This program crawls over a starter URL to find 15 relevant websites.
+Then, it scrapes all the text from those websites, and uses that text to build a knowledge base.<br>
+Click [here](WebCrawler.py) to look at the code.<br>
+Click [here](Knowledge_Base.pdf) to look at the Knowledge Base document.